4shwath/Handwritten-Digits-Classifier/README.md

   -> Dropout
   -> Dense
   <pre>
-- The model has an accuracy of 98.58.
+- trained for 10 epochs
-- Uses adam optimizer, sparse categorial entropy loss and displays its accuracy.
+- computes with adam optimizer and sparse categorial entropy as loss
-- Training was done for 10 epochs.
+- test accuracy of 98.46